 Her first career was journalist and sub-editor.
 She worked for Liverpool Daily Post & Echo Weekly newspapers for 10 years.

 She began writing her first children’s novel in 2000.
-It was a time travel adventure!
 An extract was longlisted for the Writers & Artist’s 100th edition novel writing competition.
+A revised version became Kintana and the Captain’s Curse (Fox and Ink Books/UCLan Publishing.)

 Her third (unpublished) children’s book was selected for the SCBWI BI Undiscovered Voices 2016 anthology.
 The opening extract from that book also won the Margaret Carey Scholarship for fiction 2015.